Heartleaf Philodendron Yellow Leaves — Causes and Fixes

 - leaves turning yellow from green

-- yellowing starting at lower/older leaves
+- yellowing starting at lower or older leaves first

-- yellowing of leaves throughout plant
+- yellowing of leaves scattered throughout the plant

-- yellow leaves with mushy stem
+- yellow leaves accompanied by a mushy stem

 Causes